tlp19/ES-synth-returnSuccess4/README.md

 | CAN_RX_ISR        |        Interrupt       |            0.7            |       0.00319       |                  0.456                  |         0.456        |
 |                   |                        |                           |        Total        |                  39.700                 |        39.700

-To know if a specific schedule will work, we need to analyse the total latency of the system and compare it to the latency of the lowest-priority task.

-As our total latency: 39.7ms, is less than the latency of our lowest-priority task 'displayUpdateTask':100ms, none of the deadlines will be missed and our schedule will work without failures.

 </br>